Ahmed Hassan al-Bakr: Oil industry

 The government, which was still embroiled in a conflict with the Iraqi Petroleum Company (IPC), a private enterprise, on Law 80 of 1961.
 Iraq was later able to negotiate a treaty with the Soviet Union, whereby the later built an oil pipeline to an oil refinery and oil export facility at al-Faw, in the Persian Gulf, to improve Iraq's oil producing capabilities.
 This agreement would signal the end of the IPC's dominance over Iraq's oil resources; it also reinforced al-Bakr's belief that the company needed to be nationalised.
 Negotiations between the Iraqi government and the IPC began in December 1971 and ended in March 1972 when the government was given shares in the IPC's equity.
 However, relations soon soured; the IPC cut its own production at the Kirkuk Field by half.
 The government saw this as proof of the company's arrogance, and the government also began to see the danger of a private company controlling such a vital source of the government's revenues.
 The IPC was nationalised in June 1972.

 The nationalisation of the IPC proved to be the last important element of foreign control over Iraq's control, and Iraq as a whole.
 Austerity measures were introduced in anticipation of the loss of revenue.
 Even so, the nationalisation proved highly popular with the people.
 In addition, al-Bakr and Saddam had taken steps to make the anticipated loss less severe on the people and the economy; Saddam visited Moscow and negotiated a treaty whereby the Soviet Union would buy some of Iraq's oil, and second, the government did not nationalise the IPC subsidiaries and gave French members "special treatment".
 These French members bought nearly a quarter of Iraq's oil production.
 This policy proved highly successful, and there was a massive increase in the price of oil in the aftermath of the 1973 Arab–Israeli War.
-The oil revenues strengthened the political elite's patrimonial system; the means of patronage exceeded "anything available to" previous rulers.
+The oil revenues strengthened the political elite's patrimonial system; the means of patronage exceeded "anything available" to previous rulers.

-After the nationalisation of the IPC, Iraq's oil revenue increased from 219 million ID in 1972 1.7 billion ID in 1974 to 3.7 billion ID in 1978 to 8.9 billion ID in 1980.
+Following the nationalisation of the IPC, Iraq's oil revenue increased from 219 million ID in 1972 1.7 billion ID in 1974 to 3.7 billion ID in 1978 to 8.9 billion ID in 1980.
 In short, Iraq increased its oil revenue by over 40 times in less than a decade.
 With the success of the Iranian revolution, Iraq became the second largest oil exporter in the world.
 The increase in oil export rejuvenated the country's economy; nearly all economic indexes increased to unprecedented levels.
 From 1970 to 1980 Iraq's economy grew by 11.7 percent.
 The growth rates of the 1970s were not sustainable; economic growth depended on high oil prices and Iraq's oil exporting capabilities, and once oil was cut out of the picture, Iraq's growth would decrease dramatically.